cilium/cilium/Documentation/security/network/proxy/envoy.rst

 network policy.
 Note that we have the client container run the sleep command, as we will use 'docker exec' to access the client CLI.

-Use ''cilium endpoint list'' to identify the IP address of the protocol server.
+Use ''cilium-dbg endpoint list'' to identify the IP address of the protocol server.

 .. code-block:: shell-session

-  $ cilium endpoint list
+  $ cilium-dbg endpoint list
   ENDPOINT   POLICY (ingress)   POLICY (egress)   IDENTITY   LABELS (source:key[=value])   IPv6                 IPv4            STATUS
              ENFORCEMENT        ENFORCEMENT
   2987       Disabled           Disabled          31423      container:id=cass-server      f00d::a0b:0:0:bab    10.11.51.247    ready